plainlo/git-remote-code-along/README.md

 git commit = saves this file to the git repo
 #git commit -m "whatever commit message you want to be associated with the file" <-- saves the file to the git repo, with the message

+git push = pushes file to the repo
+#git push -u origin master <-- pushes file to the repo [you only have to do this the first time you use push]
+#git push <-- pushes file to repo

+git pull = pulls down the most up to date file
+#git pull <-- pulls down the most up to date file